suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 - What does it do?

-`npm` stands for "node package manager."
+`npm` stands for "node package manager".
 This program is a way for us to install tools and packages.

-- When do use `npm`?
+- When to use `npm`?

 You use npm to install new tools in the command line from time to time.

-Generally, you need to run this command when dealing with project setups or to use new tools
+Generally, you need to run this command when dealing with project setups or to use new tools.

 ### git